 Lynden and Things to Do

-Throughout the year, the town enjoys authentic Lynden events and festivals that display their tradition and heritage.
+Throughout the year, the town enjoys authentic Lynden events and festivals that display its tradition and heritage.
 For instance, the Farmers Day Parade and Northwest Raspberry Festival showcase the town’s beautiful culture.
-Amongst all, the Northwest Washington Fair in August is the most celebrated.
+The Northwest Washington Fair in August is the most celebrated among them.
 It brings out thousands of people from across the county.
 With low unemployment and crime rates, Lynden is an ideal location to start a business.
 The proximity to well-established schools and recreation activities like fishing, skiing, and golfing is perfect for raising a family and even for those looking for a place to retire.

 Shopping in Lynden

-You will find a plethora of opportunities to shop at Lynden’s Front Street Shops.
-If you want to furnish your home, you can buy new or vintage items for merchants’ assortment.
-More Than Antiques and Keepsakes are diversified antique shops with an abundance of glassware, memorabilia, furniture, and other treasures.
-At Hen House, you can find stunning decorative accessories for inside and outside the house.
-It offers an attractive combination of vintage and antiques, as well as new pillows and accessories.
+You will find many opportunities to shop at Lynden’s Front Street Shops.
+You can buy new or vintage items for merchants’ assortment if you want to furnish your home.
+More Than Antiques and Keepsakes are diversified antique shops with abundant glassware, memorabilia, furniture, and other treasures.
+At Hen House, you can find stunning decorative accessories inside and outside the house.
+It offers an attractive combination of vintage and antiques and new pillows and accessories.
 The Rustic Cottage will entice you with its assortment of accessories and furniture.

 Remember to pass by Dutch Mothers Restaurant for the charming Dutch clogs.
-You can also find the slippers version as well.
+You can also find the slipper version as well.
 Their stockpile collection in the gift shop is undoubtedly addictive.

 Lynden has an exquisite women’s boutique called The Cheeks.
-The shop stocks on designer jean brands like Rock Revival, 7 For All Mankind, and Big Star.
-They also have great jackets, chic tops, sweaters, and dresses.
-You can check out their adorable accessories and jewelry section too.
+The shop stocks designer jeans brands like Rock Revival, 7 For All Mankind, and Big Star.
+It also has great jackets, chic tops, sweaters, and dresses.
+You can check out its adorable accessories and jewelry section, too.

 Wear on Earth is a men’s and women’s superstore at the front and a yarn shop in the back for an exciting attire mix.
-The beautiful yarn exhibits range from manually dyed merino, Peruvian wool, Wool acrylic, and Hemp.
-An extensive collection of silk and cotton comes in all textures, weights, and colors.
-Don’t forget their large variety of needles in different sizes.
+The beautiful yarn exhibits range from manually dyed merino, Peruvian wool, Wool acrylic, and Hemp to an extensiveilk and cotton collection of s in all textures, weights, and colors.
+Remember their large variety of needles in different sizes.
 High-rated brands like Malbrego, Mirasol, Spud and Chloe, Sassy Skeins, and others are dotted around the store.

 Dining Experience in Lynden